Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Buffalo's games this season have gone over 44.5 points eight of 15 times.

-- Atlanta's games have gone over 44.5 points in eight of 15 chances this season.
+- Buffalo has combined with its opponents to score more than 44 points in eight of 15 games this season.

-- The combined points per game average of the two teams, 47, is 2.5 points greater than Sunday's over/under.

-- This contest's total is 0.2 points above the 44.3 these two squads combine to surrender per game this season.
+- Sunday's total is 3.0 points lower than the two team's combined 47 points per game average.

+- These two squads surrender a combined 44.3 points per game, 0.3 more than this contest's over/under.

 Bills stats and trends

-- In Buffalo's 15 games this year, it has nine wins against the spread.

-- The Bills have been favored by 14.5 points or more four times this season and are 3-1 ATS in those contests.
+- The Bills have an ATS record of 3-1 in their four games when favored by 14.5 points or more so far this season.

-- Buffalo has eclipsed the over/under in 53.3% of its opportunities this year (eight times over 15 games with a set point total).
+- Buffalo's games this year have gone over the total in eight out of 15 opportunities (53.3%).

 - Buffalo is 8-2 against the spread and 8-2 overall in games when it scores more than 26.7 points.